alfazet/alfazet.github.io/content/blog/rust-patterns.md

 As you might expect, this isn't all there is to pattern matching in Rust.
 For the curious, an in-depth explanation is available [here](https://doc.rust-lang.org/book/ch19-01-all-the-places-for-patterns.html).
-It really is a powerful feature of Rust that often goes unnoticed.
+It really is a powerful feature of the language that often goes unnoticed.